robinbenitezmora/Vet-Clinic-Database/README.md

 # Vet Clinic Database

 > This is a database for a vet clinic.
 It contains information about animals and their owners.
-> It also contains information about the vets working at the clinic and the treatments they have performed.
+> It also contains information about the vets that are working in the clinic.

 ## Getting Started